werkzeugkiste/tsconfig/README.md

 npm install --save-dev @werkzeugkiste/tsconfig
 ```

-Then add an `tsconfig.json` file to the root of your project:
+Then add a `tsconfig.json` file to the root of your project:

 ```json
 {